 Patricia C Vener

-Patricia C Vener manipulates light and shadow, color and texture to invoke in her audience a visceral emotional response.
-More than just intellectually beautiful, Patricia's paintings, drawings, and bead weavings translate the panorama of nature and concrete reality to emotive abstractions that are approachable from a variety of perspectives.
+Patricia C Vener manipulates light and shadow, color and texture to invoke in her audience a visceral emotional response to art works which can be worn and therefore viewed in a changeable context.
+More than just intellectually beautiful, Patricia's bead woven jewelry and hangings translate the panorama of nature and concrete reality to emotive abstractions approachable from a variety of perspectives.

 Patricia doesn't hide from potential collectors, but, like any treasure worth finding, her work is sought out by discerning individuals.
 Her most recent public showings have been local to Hamden, Connecticut at the Mount Carmel Branch of First Niagara Bank, Taste Restaurant and Bread and Chocolate.